Skip to main content

 1. Pain and discomfort

-Pain and discomfort are common symptoms at the end of a dog's life,1 but how can you tell if your dog is feeling them?
+Pain and discomfort are common symptoms at the end of a dog's life.
+But how can you tell if your dog is feeling them?

 Man with dog

-It is common for dogs to lose their appetite in their final days, particularly if they are experiencing nausea or pain.3 In some cases, your dog's loss of appetite may be accompanied by other gastrointestinal symptoms, like vomiting and diarrhea.5
+It is common for dogs to lose interest in food and water in their final days, particularly if they are experiencing nausea or pain.
+In some cases, your dog's loss of appetite and decreased thirst may be accompanied by other gastrointestinal symptoms, like vomiting and diarrhea.

-How you can help: Talk to your veterinarian about whether it makes sense to start your pup on appetite stimulants to help get them hungry.
-You may also try tempting them with foods you don't usually provide that are wholesome and flavorful.3
+How you can help: Talk to your veterinarian about whether it makes sense to start your pup on appetite stimulants to help get them hungry or to try giving them water with a needleless syringe or turkey baster.
+You may also try tempting them with foods you don't usually provide that are wholesome and flavorful, and frozen treats or wet food to help with hydration.

 You may notice that your dog seems to be losing weight rapidly.
-This can occur from not eating or changes in their metabolism due to certain conditions.
-Your pup is also less likely to want to eat if they're in pain, which results in weight loss.4
+While weight loss is common in older dogs, extreme or rapid weight loss can be a sign that a dog is nearing the end of life.
+Extreme weight loss can occur from not eating or changes in their metabolism due to certain conditions.
+Your pup is also less likely to want to eat if they're in pain, which results in weight loss.

 How you can help: Vomiting can cause dehydration.
-Try to give your dog water by offering it frequently or using a turkey baster to drop water or low-sodium broth into their mouth.5
+Try to give your dog water by offering it frequently or using a turkey baster to drop water or low-sodium broth into their mouth.

-Some dogs become incontinent at the end of their lives and lose control over their bladder and bowels.
-Others may be unable to get up to go outside to relieve themselves and may need some extra help from their owners or family members to stay clean.5
+Near the end of their lives, some dogs become incontinent and lose control over their bladder and bowels, even if they are mobile.
+This may be due to depression or general lethargy.
+Others may be unable to get up to go outside to relieve themselves and may need some extra help from their owners or family members to stay clean.

 When an animal's body stops functioning like normal, things can start to smell.
-This can happen due to kidney disease, metabolism changes, oil build-up in the fur, incontinence, dental disease, or poor grooming.
-You may notice that your dog has a different or stronger odor than usual near the end of life.8
+This can happen due to kidney disease, metabolism changes, oil build-up in the fur, incontinence, dental disease or poor grooming.
+You may notice that your dog has a different or stronger odor than usual near the end of life.

 How you can help: If your dog likes baths, gently bathe them with warm water.
 You may consider using dry pet shampoo to brush softly through their fur if they don't like baths.
 You may also consider washing their bedding and soft toys and providing them with breath-freshening chew treats.